 Most of the buildings at AU are open to everyone during the daytime on Mondays to Fridays.
 Outside normal opening hours, students have access to the buildings which are relevant for their own particular degree programme, as well as libraries and cafeterias.
-Below you will find information regarding access to buildings, lost property as well as the notice board policy.
+Below you will find information regarding access to buildings and student ID:

 Disability access: